 Special thanks to a great teacher!

 Drew Attendees from Across the Country

-On Sunday, April 12, the Ladue Education Foundation (LEF), along with Carol Weisman and Frank Robbins, hosted an event at the Private Residences at the Chase honoring former Ladue Horton Watkins High School (LHWHS) English teacher and forensics coach Mr. Bill Heyde.
+In April, 2015, the Ladue Education Foundation (LEF), along with Carol Weisman and Frank Robbins, hosted an event at the Private Residences at the Chase honoring former Ladue Horton Watkins High School (LHWHS) English teacher and forensics coach Mr. Bill Heyde.
 More than 100 alumni and colleagues flocked from 9 states and Costa Rica to pay tribute to Mr. Heyde.

 “We began hearing from Mr. Heyde’s former students almost daily once we sent out the invitation to the event,” said Kristen Wild, executive director of the LEF.
 “Mr. Heyde’s former students flew in from California, Colorado, New Jersey… Even those alumni who couldn’t attend still wanted to be a part of the celebration.
 We received many stories about the positive impact of Mr. Heyde’s teaching — the phrase ‘life-changing’ was used often.”

 The event featured former forensics students staging lighthearted debates, the presentation of a memory book to Bill Heyde and opportunities to share appreciation in person.
 A tour of Ladue Horton Watkins High School preceded the festivities and gave alumni attending the event the chance to hear about proposed renovations to the school.

 Mr. Heyde taught at LHWHS for more than 30 years and currently lives in Cape Girardeau, MO.

 Please contact email@example.com for more information.